judsonlmoore/judsonlmoore.com/_posts/blog/2015-08-18-open-letter-rotary-club-alexandria.markdown

 ---
 title:			An Open Letter To The Rotary Club of Alexandria
 date:			2015-08-18 10:00:42 Z
 categories:		Alexandria
 author:			judsonlmoore
 excerpt:		16 years after the Rotary Club of Alexandria sponsored me as a Youth Exchange Student, I have finally become a Rotarian myself.
 Here, I say thank you.
 layout:			post
+image:			../assets/images/

 ---